-- In Ethiopia, evaluations of the PWP alone (the long-term PSNP without the asset or food component) find no effects on overall asset ownership and are inconclusive about specific assets such as livestock (Beierl & Grimm, 2018). - Four evaluations of an augmented PSNP long-term programme in Ethiopia (offering work on public projects and access to credit) observe increases for livestock ownership.
+- In Ethiopia, evaluations of the public works programme alone (the long-term PSNP without the asset or food component) find no effects on overall asset ownership and are inconclusive about specific assets such as livestock (Beierl & Grimm, 2018). - Four evaluations of an augmented PSNP long-term programme in Ethiopia (offering work on public projects and access to credit) observe increases for livestock ownership.
 Two studies also measure other productive assets: one is inconclusive, while one finds an increase (Berhane et al., 2013). - For livestock or other productive assets, the effects of combining public works with an additional asset component are no different to just delivering the asset component alone (Beierl & Grimm, 2018).

-The null findings of public works programmes on assets provide an interesting contrast to the ultrapoor graduation programmes (discussed in 'Combination of cash transfers and training').
+The null findings of public works programmes on assets provide an interesting contrast to the ultra-poor graduation programmes, discussed in "Combination cash transfers and training".
 Graduation programmes provide small income support, an asset, mentorship and training, and encouragement to save.
-Evaluations of ultra-poor graduation programmes showed high efficacy and costeffectiveness across different contexts, in contrast to public works programmes.
+Evaluations of ultra-poor graduation programmes showed high efficacy and cost-effectiveness across different contexts, in contrast to public works programmes.
 Comparing these programmes suggests that a focus on assets and supporting basic needs is more successful than supporting basic needs through guaranteed work.